CitizenScienceCenter/csz-pybossa-database/README.md

 ## PostgreSQL for pybossa
 The database setup is based on postgresql-pgadmin by [awesome-compose](https://github.com/docker/awesome-compose/tree/master/postgresql-pgadmin).
 It includes the following features:
-- creation of (consistent) database with automatic initilisation of pybossa user and database.
+- creation of (consistent) database with automatic initialization of pybossa user and database.
 - backup script for daily backups of pybossa database -> cronjob.
 - pgAdmin web interface available at port 5050 (e.g. http://localhost:5050).